-Ken Dodd: How Tickled I've Been
+How Tickled I've Been - Remembering Sir Ken Dodd

-With his rapid delivery of around seven jokes per minute, Ken is one of the fastest gag-tellers on the planet.
-He's also a successful recording artist, with millions of record sales to his credit.
+With his rapid delivery of around seven jokes per minute, Ken was one of the fastest gag-tellers on the planet.
+He's was also a successful recording artist, with millions of record sales to his credit.
 His recording of Tears (1965) sold two million copies and is the third biggest-selling single of the 1960s - quite an achievement in the era of the Beatles and The Stones.

 In this special programme Ken talked about his childhood in Knotty Ash, his early career, great success, his joy of performing and why he would never retire.
 We also discover Ken's serious acting career, the origins of the Diddy People and the Tickling Stick.

 A host of friends pay tribute including Russ Abbot, Michael Billington, John Fisher, "Diddy" David Hamilton, Roy Hudd, The Right Reverend James Jones (Bishop of Liverpool), Jim Moir, Kay O'Dwyer, Claire Sweeney and Jimmy Tarbuck.